brcrista/Anticipython/README.md

-# Spython
+# Anticipython
-Keep an eye on upcoming CPython releases
+Keep an eye on upcoming CPython releases 🧐